Award Terms & Conditions

 Please click on the above link for an explanation of the types of Financial Aid available.

 By signing the Financial Aid Authorization Form, the student gives permission to Coastal Carolina University to use financial aid funds to pay indirect educational costs (such as books, etc.) associated with that term.
 If the student wants to use his/her 'Pending' financial aid to charge books, this form must be signed.
 The Financial Aid Authorization form needs to be submitted only once, and can be revoked at any time.
-The form is located on the Financial Aid Web page under the forms link.
+This form can now be e-signed via the student's webadvisor account.
+The forms are located on the Financial Aid Web page under the forms link.